 Albert Einstein reputedly said, “The measure of intelligence is the ability to change”.
 Well, it seems like Australia is smartening up a lot lately, as positive new changes are really starting to happen in the realm of waste diversion.
 Sure, it doesn’t sound very glamorous, but it certainly makes a big difference to our fragile environment.

-Initially launching on South Australian shelves, the initiative will remove 11 million plastic bread tags from local waste streams by the end of 2021, and will eventually eliminate more than 400 million plastic tags per year as the cardboard version rolls out nationally.
+Initially launching on South Australian shelves, the initiative will remove 11 million plastic bread tags from local waste streams by the end of 2021.
+It will eventually eliminate more than 400 million plastic bread tags per year as the cardboard version rolls out nationally.

 “Our goal is that by 2025, all Tip Top packaging will be 100 percent recyclable, reusable or compostable, to help close the loop,” says Graeme Cutler, Director of Sales and CSR Lead at Tip Top ANZ.
 “Developed and produced through rigorous testing, the new sustainable bread tags promise no compromise on freshness.”